CampooseJohn/CampooseJohn/README.md

 - 👋 Hi, I’m @CampooseJohn
 - 👀 I’m interested in Security and privacys
 - 🌱 I’m currently learning about security
-- 💞️ I’m looking to collaborate on proposals
+- 💞️ I’m looking to collaborate on proposal
 - 📫 How to reach me by mailing me

 <!---